 Even your parents, who annoy you on Facebook and still don’t know proper texting etiquette, recognize GoDaddy.

 They were founded in ‘97, over two decades ago.
-They were also originally known as Jomax Technologies back then, too.
+They were originally known as Jomax Technologies back then.
 (Good call on the name change.)

-Jomax err, GoDaddy, was started in Baltimore, Maryland, before seeking warmer climates (literally) in Scottsdale, Arizona.
+Jomax errr… GoDaddy, was started in Baltimore, Maryland, before seeking warmer climates (literally) in Scottsdale, Arizona.

-Bob Parsons, the founder, also kinda knew what he was doing; selling his previous company to Intuit for a cool $65 million bucks a few years before founding GoDaddy.
+Bob Parsons, the founder, knew what he was doing: He sold his previous company to Intuit for a cool $65 million bucks a few years before founding GoDaddy.

 Just last year, they made an eye-watering $2,231,900,000 in revenue, according to our friends at Wikipedia.
 They’re reportedly the biggest domain registrar in the world, with over 6,000 employees servicing 17 million customers.

-We purchased a GoDaddy hosting account just like any old customer in November 2017.
+We purchased a GoDaddy hosting account just like any other customer in November 2017.